vibneiro/dispatching/README.md

 When to use:

+1. Each tasksId must be  stricty pinned to a particular Thread.
+2. Tasks mustn't differ much in the computation size.

+Details:
-1. Each tasksId is stricty pinned to a particular Thread by its hash.
-Each thread has a separate queue
+Each tasksId is stricty pinned to its Thread.
+Each thread has a separate BlockingQueue and processes tasks in the FIFO order.
-2. Tasks might be blocked by I/O.

-Description:

-TODO
+###TODO [PriorityQueuedDispatcher.java]

-###TODO exponential back-off logic
+###TODO Exponential back-off logic